-The PCP to member ratio shall not exceed the following:
+The PCP to member ratio should not exceed the following:

-• Physicians 1: 2,500
+- Physicians 1: 2,500

-Nurse Practitioner 1: 1,250Physician Assistant 1: 1,250
+- Nurse Practitioner 1: 1,250

+- Physician Assistant 1: 1,250

-PCPs and specialists who want to change their panel status (open, closed, existing members only) must notify Provider Services.
+PCPs and specialists who want to change their panel status (open, closed, existing members only) must first notify Provider Services.
 Please note that PCPs and specialists may not refuse acceptance of new members if the panel status is open.

-prohibits all providers from intentionally segregating members from fair treatment and covered services provided to other non-Wellcare members.
+Wellcare prohibits all providers from intentionally segregating members from fair treatment and covered services provided to other non-Wellcare members.